Legal help for Minneapolis small business owners.

 Want to know what that looks like?
+For small business law, look at our Creative Business Lawyer page and our Small Business Legal Services page.
 For estate planning, look at our Personal Family Lawyer page and our Estate Planning Services page.
-For small business owners, look at our Creative Business Lawyer page and our Small Business Legal Services page.

 Do you own a family-owned business?
 You have come to exactly the right place.
 We combine the best of our estate planning know-how with the best of our small business law know-how to make sure you are protected on both fronts.